 There are a number of techniques gardeners can use to improve their gardening soil, each beneficial to itself but providing the greatest improvement when used in combination with each other.

 This collection covers some of the simplest ways to help you in having a rich and vibrant garden.
 Here are some recipes to superpower your plant growth within a very short period.

 1. Apply Homemade Fish Emulsion Fertilizer

 Applying fish emulsion fertilizer for vegetables is one of the ways to make your vegetable garden productive within a short period.

-The fish emulsion fertilizer gives the plant the right organic matter nutriment they need for them to grow strong and healthy.
+The fish emulsion fertilizer gives the plant the right organic matter nutriment they need for growing strong and healthy.
 It also acts as a bug repellent.

 Although extracting this fertilizer is laborious, it is very easy and economical to use it once you have placed it in bottles.

 The fish emulsion contains a lot of oil, making the fertilizer to be viscous.